-2020 Ticket revenues are principally from other events (e.g. Davis Cup, Billie Jean King Cup, etc.) that occurred prior to the COVID-19 outbreak.
-2019 Ticket revenues are principally sourced from the U.S. Open and the Masters Tournament.
-Ticket revenues, net of admissions taxes, amounted to \$755 and \$161,255 for the years ended December 31, 2020 and 2019, respectively.
-Sales of tickets to attend both the U.S. Open and Masters Tournament are derived from a wide range of individuals and corporations prior to and at the events.
+2021 ticket revenues are principally sourced from the US Open and the Masters Tournament.
+2020 ticket revenues are principally from other events (e.g. Davis Cup, Billie Jean King Cup, etc.) that occurred prior to the COVID-19 outbreak.
+Ticket revenues, net of admissions taxes, amounted to \$151,701 and \$755 for the years ended December 31, 2021 and 2020, respectively.
+Sales of tickets to attend both the US Open and Masters Tournament are derived from a wide range of individuals and corporations prior to and at the events.
 Ticket revenues are deferred until the point in time in which the tournaments occur.